Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 There’s nothing quite like first tracks.

-The chairlift hums quietly overhead.
-Snow creaks beneath your boots.
-As the sun begins to rise, light spills across untouched runs.
+As the chairlift hums quietly overhead, snow creaks beneath your boots.
+At the same time, the sun begins to rise, spilling light across untouched runs.

 Snowboarding in the Ottawa Valley feels personal.
-Smaller hills mean shorter lines.
-Familiar terrain means confidence.
-Community means you recognize the same riders weekend after weekend.
+Smaller hills mean shorter lines, while familiar terrain builds confidence.
+Even more than that, the sense of community means you recognize the same riders weekend after weekend.

 Not rushed.
 Not flashy.
 Just steady.